JerBouma/FinanceToolkit/README.md

 Kurtosis is a statistical measure used in finance to evaluate the shape of the probability distribution of returns for an investment portfolio or asset over a defined time period.
 It assesses the “tailedness” of the return distribution, indicating whether returns have fatter or thinner tails compared to a normal distribution.
 Kurtosis plays a critical role in risk assessment by revealing the potential presence of extreme outliers or the likelihood of heavy tails in the return data.
 This information aids investors and analysts in understanding the degree of risk associated with an investment and assists in making more informed decisions regarding risk tolerance.
 In essence, kurtosis serves as a valuable tool for comprehending the distribution characteristics of returns, offering insights into the potential for rare but significant events in the financial markets.
 Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/risk#get_kurtosis).

+> **Volatility**

+Volatility measures the dispersion of returns for a given period (weekly, monthly, quarterly or yearly) based on daily historical returns.
+The daily Volatility is scaled to the given period by multiplying it with the square root of the number of trading days within that period (e.g. SQRT(252/52) for weekly).
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/risk#get_volatility).

+> **Excess Volatility**

+The Excess Volatility is the Volatility of the Excess Return, i.e. the daily return minus the risk free rate, scaled to the given period in the same way as the regular Volatility.
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/risk#get_excess_volatility).

+> **Variance**

+Variance measures the dispersion of returns for a given period (weekly, monthly, quarterly or yearly) based on daily historical returns.
+The daily Variance is scaled to the given period by multiplying it with the number of trading days within that period (e.g. 252/52 for weekly).
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/risk#get_variance).

+> **EWMA Volatility**

+The exponentially weighted moving average (EWMA) Volatility, following the RiskMetrics methodology, weights recent observations more heavily than older ones so it reacts faster to changes in the underlying volatility regime than a fixed-window rolling Volatility.
+It is a simpler, more interpretable alternative to a full GARCH fit.
+Also known as RiskMetrics volatility.
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/risk#get_ewma_volatility).

+> **Mean Absolute Deviation (MAD)**

+Mean Absolute Deviation measures the average absolute distance of each return from the mean return for a given period (weekly, monthly, quarterly or yearly) based on daily historical returns.
+Unlike Variance and Volatility, it does not square the deviations, making it less sensitive to outliers.
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/risk#get_mean_absolute_deviation).

+> **Coefficient of Variation (CV)**

+The Coefficient of Variation is the ratio of the standard deviation to the mean of returns for a given period (weekly, monthly, quarterly or yearly), which normalizes dispersion relative to the average return.
+This makes it useful for comparing the relative volatility of assets with different average returns, which a raw standard deviation cannot do.
+Also known as relative standard deviation.
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/risk#get_coefficient_of_variation).

+> **Downside Deviation**

+The Downside Deviation is the standard deviation of only the returns that fall below a minimum acceptable return (MAR).
+Also known as semi-deviation or downside risk.
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/risk#get_downside_deviation).

+> **Tail Ratio**

+The Tail Ratio compares the size of the right (gain) tail to the left (loss) tail of the return distribution.
+It is calculated as the absolute value of the (1 - alpha)-th percentile of returns divided by the absolute value of the alpha-th percentile of returns.
+A Tail Ratio above 1 indicates that best-case gains outsize worst-case losses.
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/risk#get_tail_ratio).

+> **Conditional Drawdown at Risk (CDaR)**

+Conditional Drawdown at Risk extends the concept of Value at Risk and Conditional Value at Risk to the drawdown series instead of the return series.
+The Drawdown at Risk (DaR) is the alpha-quantile of the drawdown distribution and CDaR is the average of the drawdowns that are at least as severe as the DaR.
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/risk#get_conditional_drawdown_at_risk).

+> **Maximum Drawdown Duration**

+The Maximum Drawdown Duration is the number of periods between the peak and the lowest point of the largest drawdown, giving insight into how long the worst loss of value took to unfold.
+Also known as drawdown length.
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/risk#get_maximum_drawdown_duration).

+> **Maximum Drawdown Recovery Time**

+The Maximum Drawdown Recovery Time is the number of periods it takes for the cumulative return to reach a new high after the lowest point of the largest drawdown.
+If the drawdown has not yet been recovered from within the selected period, this returns NaN.
+Also known as time to recovery.
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/risk#get_maximum_drawdown_recovery_time).

+> **Autocorrelation (ACF)**

+The Autocorrelation Function (ACF) measures the correlation between a series and a lagged version of itself, over a range of lags.
+It is typically the first diagnostic used to decide how many AR or MA terms a series needs when fitting a GARCH-family model.
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/risk#get_autocorrelation).

+> **Hurst Exponent**

+The Hurst Exponent is a measure of long-term memory that indicates whether a series is mean-reverting, trending, or a random walk.
+A value below 0.5 indicates a mean-reverting (anti-persistent) series, a value of 0.5 indicates a random walk with no memory, and a value above 0.5 indicates a trending (persistent) series.
+It is estimated here via the rescaled range (R/S) method.
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/risk#get_hurst_exponent).

+> **GARCH Forecast**

+The GARCH Forecast projects future volatility (sigma-squared) using a fitted GARCH model, based on the formula sigma_l² + (sigma_t² - sigma_l²) * (alpha + beta)^(t-1), where sigma_l is the long-run variance.
+It is used to obtain forward-looking volatility estimates rather than the in-sample GARCH fit alone.
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/risk#get_garch_forecast).

 </details>

 ## Technical Indicators